The folks over at Conversioner have come up with this great infographic on the Conversion…

-It seems there has never been a better time in history than to start your very own business.
-An e-commerce store seems to be ideal choice for many.
-The reason may be that you don’t require a whole bunch of things to get started.
-One can drop ship the products and still bag a healthy profit.
-Not a worry in the world about managing inventories and shipping the products yourself.
-Even though the overheads are lower, it isn’t always possible for an entrepreneur to get the most out of his site.
+It seems there has never been a better time in history than now to start a business.
+An eCommerce store is an ideal choice for many.
+One reason is that you don’t require a store full of product to get started.
+One can drop ship products and still see a healthy profit with not a worry in the world about managing inventories or shipping the products yourself.
+But while the overheads are lower, it isn’t always possible for an entrepreneur to get the most out of their eCommerce site.
 That’s where Conversion Rate Optimization—CRO for short—comes in.
 It’s almost like magic.

 Fergus has come a long way since selling his first sporran on eBay.
 He and his partner Emma now run BuyAKilt.com with seven employees.
 Part of Fergus’ job is to optimize the website to increase revenues.
 One way he increased conversions was testing security badges in his checkout.
 His testing resulted in a 31.6% lift in orders placed and a six figure increase in revenue.